sandraemiko/Libft/README.md

 - Description

-        This individual project aims to create a C library, gathering commonly used functions that we will be allowed to use in all our subsequent projects.
+        This project aims to create a C library, gathering commonly used functions that we will be allowed to use in all our subsequent projects.
 In the learning journey at school 42, we are restricted in using standard C library functions and are only permitted to use the functions we code ourselves.
 Therefore, the long-term goal of